 - Wiersbe, Warren.
 The Wiersbe Bible Commentary: The Complete New Testament in One Volume and The Complete Old Testament in One Volume.
 Colorado Springs, CO: David C. Cook, 2007; Wiersbe, Warren.
 The Bible Exposition Commentary.
 Colorado Springs, CO: David C. Cook, 2002.
 “Be” series, 1972-2004.

 - The problem with this commentary series for research is not in its age but with its purpose.
 The Bible Exposition Commentary series and Wiersbe Bible Commentary sets are both edited versions of Wiersbe’s “Be” series.
 The intent of that entire project was not to provide the data or analysis required for technical study of the Bible, but instead to provide devotional guidance and opinion on the meaning of Scripture.
 “The author spends no time discussing introductory issues such as authorship, date, setting, historical background, audience, and even purpose.
 Such critical issues need to be addressed because one’s commentary cannot help but be influenced by these matters” (Israel Loken, “Bible Exposition Commentary: History, review” Bibliotheca sacra 161 (2004), 373).
-While there is devotional value to this series, it is neither designed nor suitable for research.
+While there is devotional value to this series, it is neither designed for nor suitable in research.

 - Any Study Bible.